surge-synthesizer/surge-synthesizer.github.io/rack_xt_manual/rack_xt_manual.md

 * **String** - an oscillator with a pair of physical string (Karplus-Strong-style) models, multiple exciters, and more
 * **Twist** - The SurgeXT adaptation of Mutable Plaits

-Each oscillator is already documented in the [Surge XT manual](../manual-xt/#oscillator-algorithms).
+Each oscillator is documented more thoroughly in the [Surge XT manual](../manual-xt/#oscillator-algorithms).

 <p align="center">
 <img src="../rack_xt_manual/images/modern.PNG" width = "200" alt = "Modern VCO">